terryc321/gap-buffer/README.md

 lets be able to create an array of some arbitrary positive size with two markers `to` and `from` that represent where the gap buffer starts and ends in the array.

+we can even make the default buffer size relatively small , perhaps even as short as 2 bytes long.

 ```lisp
 (defun make-buffer (len)
   (assert (>= len 10))